 More than one million people are diagnosed with squamous cell carcinoma (SCC) every year in the United States, making it the second most common form of skin cancer.
 In the last few decades, incidence of this type of cancer has increased by about 200%.
 It’s not all bad news, however, as SCC is highly treatable with early diagnosis.
-The team of dermatologists at Easton Dermatology Associates in Easton, Maryland strive to provide comprehensive skin cancer care, including screening, diagnosis, and treatment for SCC, to patients on the Delmarva Peninsula.
+The team of providers at Easton Dermatology Associates in Easton, Maryland strive to provide comprehensive skin cancer care, including screening, diagnosis, and treatment for SCC, to patients on the Delmarva Peninsula.

 Squamous cells make up your skin’s uppermost layer, called the epidermis.
 When abnormal cells arise within that layer and begin to grow uncontrollably, they cause squamous cell carcinoma, or SCC.
 Along with basal cell carcinoma, SCC is sometimes referred to as a non-melanoma skin cancer.